-What deductions and credits do I have as a non-resident taxpayer?
+What deductions and credits do I have if I live abroad?

 That depends on your personal situation.